 - When storing your Giclée consider a professional art box or otherwise take care not to lean the image against anything - doing so may cause stretching or puckering of the canvas.

-Akiane says “I have been blessed by God for one reason and one reason only and that is to help others.”
-Art & SoulWorks’ and Akiane share the vision and passion for helping others.
+Art & SoulWorks’ has a passion for helping others.
 We donate a portion our proceeds to charities and organizations dedicated to helping others in need - your purchase helps others - and we thank you for choosing Art & SoulWorks as your source for beautiful Gifts of Grace.